Lord Robert Manners

 Upon returning to England under the orders of Rear-Admiral Hon.
 Robert Digby, the Resolution led the ships which first engaged the Protée 64, leading to its capture on 24 February.
 Shortly afterwards Manners’ first lieutenant, William Nowell, quelled a mutiny aboard the Resolution.

 Remaining as flag-captain to Ogle, Manners sailed for North America with Rear-Admiral Thomas Graves’ squadron in the summer before departing for the Leeward Islands with Admiral Sir George Rodney’s fleet.
-Upon Ogle being advanced to flag rank, Manners assumed full command of the Resolution at the beginning of 1781.
-During the same year he fought under Rear-Admiral Sir Samuel Hood at the action with the French fleet off Martinique on 29 April and at the Battle of Chesapeake Bay on 5 September, where he afforded excellent support to the rear.
+Upon Ogle being advanced to flag rank, Manners assumed full command of the Resolution at the beginning of 1781, and he was present at the capture of St. Eustatius on 3 February where he was rebuked for opening fire on the Dutch frigate Mars after his first lieutenant, William Nowell, had allowed her to fire her cannon as a gesture of defiance after surrendering During the same year he fought at the Battle of Fort Royal on 29 April and at the Battle of Chesapeake Bay on 5 September, where he afforded excellent support to the rear.
 Once Hood returned to the Leeward Islands the Resolution was present at the Battle of St. Kitts on 25/26 January 1782.